Choosing Between Custom & Stock Displays

 KDF

 First is KDF, or Knocked-Down-Flat.
-This is the cheapest option to ship your display.
+This is the most cost-effective option for shipping your display.
 Your display is designed, printed, and shipped unassembled.

-This means that you need to design a display that is simple enough to assemble for retailers or a 3rd Party Vendor.
+This means that you need to design a display that is simple enough for retailers or a third-party vendor to assemble.
 That also means you will need to print and deliver instructions.

 Pre-Assembled